MileHacker Logo

 Efficient Paths

-• Organize activities based on its setting.
+• Organize activities based on its location.

 • Group water-based activities (Ulva Island, Paterson Inlet tours) to minimize travel.